weleoka/ardeidae_py/README.md

 ## TCP and UDP server-client written in Python.

 This is for learning purposes whereby simple data packets can be sent and recieved.
-The recommended tool to compliment this experiment is Wireshark.
+The recommended tool to complement this experiment is Wireshark.

 ### TCP versions of server-client run on python 3.